Factors Affecting Permanent Crop Production

 The cultivation of crops is therefore dependent on the above mentioned factors if success is a considered paramount.
 The climatic factors include rainfall, wind, relative humidity, temperature and pest and diseases.

 The soil/edaphic factors include soil fertility, soil acidity and alkalinity, soil physical characteristics, soil texture and structure while the economic factors include labour, supply of tools and materials and market forces of demand, supply and prices of the crops produced.
+The prices to a good extent determine the turnover and how far the producers would be in the business of farming permanent crops.

-Read Also : Comprehensive Guide on How to start Cockerel Farming Business
+Read Also: Comprehensive Guide on How to start Cockerel Farming Business